SAP-archive/teched2020-DT266/README.md

 ## Exercises

 The workshop is structured into eight chapters and we recommend finish with one chapter before moving on to the next.
-The chapter build on each other.
+The chapters build on each other.

 - [Chapter 1: Onboarding](exercises/Chapter1/Markdown.md)
 - [Chapter 2: Project Setup](exercises/Chapter2/Markdown.md)